Tuesday, May 2, 2023

 Clean up the Cluster:

-To avoid charges from Azure, you should clean up unneeded resources.
-When the cluster is no longer needed, use the az group delete command to remove the resource group, container service, and all related resources.
+To avoid charges from Azure, you should clean up unneeded resources, use az group delete command to remove the resource group, and all related resources in that group.

 No comments: